Why Do Men Cheat?

 This can be a challenging addiction for someone to have, and it can potentially harm your committed relationship and self-esteem.
 Overcoming sex addiction can be difficult and cause emotional distress and often requires the help of a licensed mental health professional.

-Many men and women tend to get scared when it comes to committing to one partner or marriage.
+Committing to one partner or to marriage can feel overwhelming.
 Committing to others is not always easy, and some people may see it as losing a part of themselves or giving up their freedom and individuality.
 You may have heard of people getting "cold feet" before a wedding, and this type of infidelity could be related to those types of feelings.

 It's possible for many people to find staying faithful in monogamous relationships challenging.
 Sometimes these feelings have to do with emotional immaturity or just not feeling ready to settle down.
-This may be part of the reason that polyamory or having multiple partners is growing in popularity.
 Some married men cheat because they struggle with monogamy.

 However, even if someone is interested in transitioning to this type of lifestyle, it doesn't necessarily excuse cheating on their partner when it takes place in a committed relationship that was meant to be monogamous.

-While this type of infidelity may not have been premeditated or purposeful, it can still be very hurtful and be indicative of poor judgement.
-If the infidelity that occurred was a mistake that your partner deeply regrets and is genuinely sorry about, then it may be an isolated incident, rather than an ongoing issue.
+While this type of infidelity may not have been premeditated or purposeful, it can still be hurtful.
+If your partner cheated once and deeply regrets their actions then it may be an isolated incident.
+A person who cheats once isn’t always a cheater.

 Getty/Vadym Pastukh